 How Drones Are Helping Pune Police To Combat COVID-19

 Crises make us humble and help us grow in ways that we never imagined.
-They catalyse progress and development in science and technology that helps diminish adverse effects on future generations, if not eradicating the problem altogether.
+They catalyze progress and development in science and technology that helps diminish adverse effects on future generations, if not eradicating the problem altogether.
 An unprecedented event with massive consequences, COVID-19 has infected more than five million people globally and has caused more than 328,000 deaths.
 The primary concern across the world right now is the flattening of the curve.
 However, it has also put frontline warriors such as doctors, medical staff and local police at high risk.
 Technologies such as Artificial Intelligence, Big Data, Location Technology and Unmanned Aerial Vehicles (UAVs) are playing an important role in minimising this risk.

 Governments across the world have been undertaking measures to decrease people-to-people contact.
 This includes the temporary closure of non-essential businesses & public spaces, ban of mass gatherings and social distancing.
 However, the latter does not seem to be followed strictly in certain areas, knowingly or unknowingly, thus posing a risk to the society.
 This makes the task of law enforcing bodies such as municipal corporations and local police more challenging.
 The use of drones enables them to monitor people’s movements over large swathes of areas and to break up social gatherings that could endanger the safety of communities, while minimizing the risk of them being exposed to the virus.